wucucu/notes/parallelprogramming.md

   Java Memory Model - the memory model for the JVM

-  Following is two rules of JMM(a subset of the whole rules) which should be remembered in this course:
+  Following is two rules of JVM(a subset of the whole rules) which should be remembered in this course:

-  1. Thwo threads writing to separate locations in memory do not need synchronization.
+  1. Two threads writing to separate locations in memory do not need synchronization.
-  2. A thread X that calls *join* method on another thread Y is guaranteed to ovserve all the writes by thread Y after *join* returns.
+  2. A thread X that calls `join` method on another thread Y is guaranteed to observe all the writes by thread Y after `join` returns.

 ### 1.1.10.
 Summary

   The parallelism constructs in the remainder of the course are implemented in terms of:

   - threads
-  - synchronization primitives such as *synchronized*
+  - synchronization primitives such as `synchronized`

 ## 1.2.
 Running Computations in Parallel

 ### 1.2.1.
 Basic parallel construct

-  Given expressiongs *e1* and *e2* , compute them in parallel and return the pair of results
+  Given expressions `e1` and `e2` , compute them in parallel and return the pair of results

 ```scala
 parallel(e1, e2)